On the External Validity of Average-Case Analyses of Graph Algorithms: Appendix -- Overview

 \section{Appendix -- Overview}

 The appendix provides additional details and findings that divert from the core focus of the paper but are nonetheless worth mentioning.
 Appendix~\ref{sec:locality-ext} contains additional details on the locality measure.
 In Appendix~\ref{sec:average-distance}, we discuss how we approximate the average distance of a graph.
 Appendix~\ref{sec:random-networks-details} contains some technical details on the randomly generated networks.
 Appendix~\ref{sec:maximal-cliques-ext} studies the number of maximal cliques depending on the degeneracy and (weak) closure parameters.
+Appendix~\ref{sec:extreme-heterogeneity-ext} contains figures including the real-world networks with extreme heterogeneity.

 The following list highlights some findings contained in the appendix that we believe are interesting in their own right. \begin{itemize} \item We describe how we can compute the locality of a graph.
 This in particular involves computing the detour distance quickly, which we can do exactly, using the knowledge about the bidirectional search from Section~\ref{sec:bidirectional-search}. \item To compute the locality, we also have to compute the average distance of a graph.
 For this, we provide an improved version of a previously known approximation algorithm~\cite{Avera_Dista_Queri_throu_APPROX2015} based on weighted sampling.
 Moreover, we observe that uniform sampling might be more efficient at least if the bidirectional search is fast. \item We provide an efficient algorithm for computing the weak closure of a graph. \item We give a detailed comparison of the weak closure with other measures (in particular with the degeneracy). \end{itemize}